suifengls/LeetCode/README.md

     	DP.
 2-D matrix stores min-distance from word1[0, i] to word2[0, j].
 	If word1[i] = word2[j],	distance[i][j] = distance[i-1][j-1];
 	Else distance[i][j] = min(distanct[i-1][j], distance[i][j-1], distance[i][j]) + 1

+59. Search a 2D Matrix

+    	 Binary Search, seeing this matrix as a long array.

+60. Search in Rotated Sorted Array II

+    	 Similar to binary search, but when A[left] == A[mid] or A[mid] == A[right] (may have duplicate), move mid to next unduplcate number.